Close Menu

 Before you make the purchase, make a list of everything you want your Gi to be.
 Also, keep in mind the most basic things that go into making a good, if not great, gi.

-3. Color: The traditional Gis are white, but BJJ has seen a number of new colors being added to the roster – like black or blue.
-If your dream is to take on the IBJJF ((International Brazilian Jiu-Jitsu Federation) one day, choose black, blue, or white as they’re all officially approved.
+3. Color: The traditional Gis are white, but BJJ has seen a number of new colors being added to the roster, like black or blue.
+If your dream is to take on the IBJJF (International Brazilian Jiu-Jitsu Federation) one day, choose black, blue, or white as they’re officially approved for competition.
 If you’re doing simple training, pick out whichever you want.
 Don’t go wild and choose an overly flashy one, though.
 Some teachers won’t allow that.

 Best BJJ Gi for Beginners – Conclusion